 Queensberry Rules also include – No shoes or boots with springs and a man hanging off the ropes with his toes off the ground shall be considered down.

 * * *

-George Foreman, in Spike Lee’s magnificent documentary Facing Ali says that Muhammad Ali was at his very best against Cleveland Big Cat Williams.
+George Foreman, in Spike Jones’s magnificent documentary Facing Ali says that Muhammad Ali was at his very best against Cleveland Big Cat Williams.
 In that same documentary George Chuvalo, the former Canadian Heavy weight champion, says otherwise.

 In the first of his two fights against Ali, Chuvalo was a fill-in.
 Ali had announced his decision to join the Nation of Islam.
 His handlers thought Toronto would be far enough from the backlash to face Ernie Terrell, a tall, talented, mafia-controlled fighter.
 Terrell’s handlers, bowing to pressure from the United States, backed out.
 Chuvalo, a hard-partying twenty-four-year-old, had just seventeen days to stop drinking and start training.

 In a match held in Ali’s home town, Louisville, Ky., Chuvalo had faced Mike DeJohn.
 Ali sat ringside as Chuvalo got a boxing lesson.
 In the second round, DeJohn, knocked down twice, was kept from a third fall by the ropes where he lay, back bent into a bow, fully unconscious.
 Instead of ruling another knockdown and awarding the match to Chuvalo, the referee stopped action for over a minute while he conferred with DeJohn’s corner.